 Like Kushbu, Vijayashanthi’s entry is not without controversy.
 In particular, her remarks against Prime Minister Narendra Modi began to haunt her on social media ahead of her announcement to join the party.

-In the 2019 Lok Sabha elections, the actor had Modi as “dictator”, “terrorist” and “murderer” while campaigning for the Congress.
+In the 2019 Lok Sabha elections, the actor had called Modi as “dictator”, “terrorist” and “murderer” while campaigning for the Congress.

 But like Kushbu, she felt “disillusioned” and “sidelined” in the Congress and chose to return to the BJP despite the unsavoury remarks she made against the Prime Minister.